Changes at a glance

-This service is available for new income protection claims with a date of disablement from 1 July 2020.
+This service is available for new claims with a date of disablement from 1 July 2020.

 What is the new dedicated insurance portal?

-Accumulation and RetireAccess members will soon have access to a new dedicated online insurance portal which they’ll be able to access through their TelstraSuper online account.
+Eligible# Accumulation and RetireAccess members have access to a new dedicated online insurance portal which they can access through their TelstraSuper online account.

 - apply for insurance cover